Your Central Oregon Home Lender

 You may also use a gift of money from a family member that need not be repaid.
 If you do this, you will need to present a letter to your lender that states the amount of the gift, is signed by the giver, and is notarized by a third party.
 A gift letter "form" may be obtained from your lender.

 You are also now allowed to withdraw up to $10,000 from both traditional and Roth Individual Retirement Accounts (IRAs) with no early withdrawal penalty, if used towards buying your first home.
+Please ask your tax professional about the use of IRAs as those rules can change regularly.

 Under some home mortgage programs, such as Fannie Mae's Community Home Buyer's ProgramSM with the 3/2 Option, part of your down payment may come from a grant from a nonprofit housing provider in your community.